ericmjl/genomic-surveillance-whitepaper/genomic-surveillance-whitepaper.md

 | MRLV...  | 2.5    | 2.7    | 2.3    | 1.9    |
 |   ...    | ...    | ...    | ...    | ...    |

-Table: Table schema of data required for interpreting phenotype from genotype. {#tbl:schema}
+Table: Table schema of data required for rationally and systematically interpreting phenotype from genotype. {#tbl:schema}

 # Case Studies